TeraFumba/Everlytic/README.md

 ## STEPS

-The word document test resides in the root folder of the application 'docs_test'
+The word document test resides in the root folder of the application ##docs_test

 - git clone https://github.com/TeraFumba/Everlytic.git
 - cd your_project_name